Ultimate travel packing list

 - eReader and charger

-- Travel apps downloaded to your device (such as language guides)
+- Travel apps on your device (e.g. translation apps).

 - Passport and photocopies